opulo-inc/ohai/docs/feeder8/packout/index.md

 	![](img/packed-1.png)

 	!!!note "Note on light-diffusor consistency"
-		* Early feeder units were produced with two different styles of `light-diffuser` PCBs - regular (bare FR4 color w/black Opulo logo)and inverted (black soldermask with masked-out Opulo logo)
+		* Early feeder units were produced with two different styles of `light-diffuser` PCBs - regular (bare FR4 color w/black Opulo logo)and inverted (black solder mask with masked-out Opulo logo)
 		* It is important to avoid mixing the two types within a single `Corrugated Quad-Fold Feeder Insert` tray
 		* Please indicate that a `Corrugated Quad-Fold Feeder Insert` tray contains feeders w/the black `light-diffuser` by writing a `B` in the corner of the tray with a permanent marker.